Phrases about 'Segregation'

 Warning: We collect thousands of phrases from different public resources.
 We are not responsible for any incorrect content or inaccurately information related to the phrases we collect on our website.
 Famous phrases, proverbs, short phrases, phrases from kids.
 Phrases about friendship, love, cinema, family, humor, motivation, mindfullness, improvement, life and much more.
 Our only goal is to offer you these phrases as an inspiration so that you can make unique dedications, express your thoughts and emotions or share on your social networks.
 Enjoy our content.

-Author: Alicia Garza - American Activist
+Author: Dorothy Day - American Activist

-Life , End , Voting , Segregation
+Community , Legal , Battle , Segregation

 There should be no segregation.
 Everyone should be united, and everyone should be seen as equals.